alexch/codelikethis/public/lessons/tricks_of_the_trade/debugging.md

   * set a *breakpoint* to pause your program when it reaches a specific line
   * *inspect values* of variables and constants
-  * a *code console* which lets you execute expressions, call functions, or even change existing code during a pause
+  * a *code console* which lets you execute expressions, call functions, or even change existing code *during a pause*
   * set *watch expressions* which will enable breakpoints based on conditions (like `x < 2`)

-These features can help you understand what your code is doing in why, but can also be cumbersome and tedious; often print statements and unit tests are a more efficient path to identifying and fixing bugs.
+These features can help you understand what your code is doing in why, but can also be tedious or complicated or distracting; often print statements and unit tests are a more efficient path to identifying and fixing bugs.